llwu/dotfiles/README.md

 [GNU Stow](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html)
 -- `stow $PROGRAM` installs the `$PROGRAM` configuration, and `stow -D $PROGRAM` uninstalls the `$PROGRAM` configuration.
+`make install` follows the more lazy approach of just installing all the configurations.

 ## Current Hosts
 Machines I use, i.e. examples of what these configs might work on.